PaCo: Preconditions Attributed to Commonsense Knowledge: Tasks

-CoreQuisite can also be directly converted to a multiple-choice question answering (MCQA) task with little effort.
-In order to create the \mcqa task, we process CoreQuisite in three steps.
-First, for each fact, each enabling (disabling) response is paired with three disabling (enabling) responses from the same statement.
-These three responses naturally act as negative samples (distractors), allowing us to have high-quality and fair questions, which is a notable challenge of creating multiple-choice questions effectively~\cite{Ma2021}.
-The question of the MCQA instance is then formed by appending \QT{What makes this possible?} or \QT{... impossible?} to the lexicalized fact.
+\paragraph{\mcqa Task} \CQ can also be directly converted to a multiple-choice question answering (MCQA) task in three steps.
+First, for each \fact, each enabling (disabling) response is paired with three disabling (enabling) responses from the same statement.
+These three responses naturally act as negative samples (distractors), allowing us to have high-quality and fair questions.
+The question of the MCQA instance is then formed by appending \QT{What makes this possible?} or \QT{... impossible?} to the lexicalized \fact.
 Second, in order to have more distractors and increase the number of multiple-choice instances we applied the two negative sampling methods used by~\citet{lyu2020reasoning}: Cosine Similarity Filtering, and Question/Answer Shuffling.
-Finally, in order to remove the annotation artifacts from the data, hence trivial instances, and prevent the models to exploit these artifacts instead of answering the questions, we used the \emph{Lite} variation of the Adversarial Filtering method (introduced in~\citet{sakaguchi2020winogrande} and formalized in~\citet{le2020adversarial}).
-This resulted in approximately 40K instances of multiple choice questions.
+Finally, in order to remove the annotation artifacts from the data, hence trivial instances, and prevent the models to exploit these artifacts instead of answering the questions, we used the \emph{Lite} variation of the Adversarial Filtering method, which has been introduced in~\citet{sakaguchi2020winogrande} and formalized in~\citet{le2020adversarial}.
+This resulted in a \mcqa task with $47$K multiple choice questions, each with $4$ choices.